Deep-MI/FastSurfer/Singularity/README.md

 	For more in information see https://sylabs.io/guides/3.6/user-guide/

-* ERROR: FreeSurfer license file /opt/freesurfer/license.txt not found.
+* __license not found__ ERROR: FreeSurfer license file /opt/freesurfer/license.txt not found.

 	you did not export the license: